Phoenix Prenuptial Agreement Lawyer

 - Post-marital agreements are sometimes referred to as postnuptial agreements.

-Many people (and attorneys) overlook post-marital agreements as a potential alternative to divorce or legal separation.
+Many people (and lawyers) overlook post-marital agreements as a potential alternative to divorce or legal separation.
 It is common knowledge that many divorces are a product of financial disagreements and concerns.
 Some people are able to hold their marriage together by separating their finances, and believe that if they are divorced they can keep their separate accounts.
 However, merely setting up separate accounts will not accomplish this.
 Community property attorneys in Phoenix will tell you that income earned during the marriage is generally considered community property regardless of whether you keep separate accounts unless you have a premarital or post-marital agreement.

 Benefits of Premarital & Post-Marital Agreements